kristiania-pgr209-2022/pgr209-backend-programming/JAVA_PROGRAMMING.md

 The course stands on three important pillars:

 * Programmer skills: What does it take to write a working program?
-* Sockets: How do connectings between computers work?
+* HTTP: How do you develop backend logic for web based systems?
-* JDBC: How do a Java program use a database?
+* JDBC/JPA: How do a Java program use a database?

 This summary shows all the essential knowledge you should master at the end of the course.